KyleWellendorff/Documentation/Command Line/CommandLineCheatSheet.md

     ![pwd](Attachments/pwd.gif)

 2. **cd** - Change Working Directory
-   > within your working directory you can run `ls` to list all the files/folders downstream to where you are. then you can use `cd` to change to the desired location
+   > within your working directory you can run `ls` to list all the files/folders downstream to where you are. then you can use `cd` to change to the desired location.
+Use `cd ..` to go UP one directory
-   - I used `ls` to list out the folders, and then changed my working directory to the "C:\Users\Kyle Wellendorff\temp" folder
+   - I used `ls` to list out the folders, and then changed my working directory to the "C:\Users\Kyle Wellendorff\temp" folder.
+While typing the destination folder, you can hit TAB to auto-complete if available

     ![cd](Attachments/cd.gif)

 3. **hostname** - Print out local Host Name (computer name)